rockstar-narmu/CODSOFT/README.md

 - **Figma Prototype:** https://www.figma.com/design/qrdsYCUfiNJ1PPtgJ69iI7/Restaurant-Menu?t=XFrT28Q0VC5Venjc-1
 - **Figma File:** https://drive.google.com/file/d/1xXOzq3inYRcGOFigDgYfzc4c4xDUsCr1/view?usp=sharing

+## Key Features
+1. **Visually Appealing**: The menu is designed to be visually appealing and easy to read.
+The use of colors, fonts, and images is carefully considered to create a visually appealing menu that enhances the dining experience.
+2. **Easy to Use**: The menu is easy to use and navigate.
+Customers can easily find the necessary information and make their selections without any confusion.
+The layout is intuitive, ensuring a seamless user experience.
+3. **Categorized**: The menu is categorized to help customers easily find the dishes they are looking for.
+The categories are clear and concise, and they are consistent throughout the menu.
+This makes it easier for customers to browse through the menu and make their choices.

 # Preview:
 - **Splash Screen:** ![Splash Screen](https://github.com/rockstar-narmu/CODSOFT/assets/143437598/8b92fca9-aa17-420d-8bf0-f138a2682eee)
 - **Main Screen:** ![Main Screen](https://github.com/rockstar-narmu/CODSOFT/assets/143437598/b48145da-7653-46fe-b37c-76cdbff77d56)
 - **Categories:** ![Categories](https://github.com/rockstar-narmu/CODSOFT/assets/143437598/cd435aad-539f-4a72-b4d8-ac858a575cd3)

 # TASK 3 - E-COMMERCE WEBSITE